 From concept through to delivery, we are UK's leading company that produce bespoke content for organisations and artists who have in interest in bridging the gap between moving body and moving image.

 FOUNDER & CREATIVE DIRECTOR

-Omari is a screendance practitioner based in North London and, for the past decade, has been choreographing, teaching and performing for music videos, film, tv and theatre.
-His work revolves around combining hip-hop dance influences with a contemporary choreographic process.
-Resulting in the purposeful creation of narratives told through dance and the camera.
+Omari is a screendance practitioner and body-percussionist based in London (UK) and, for the past decade, has been choreographing, teaching and performing for music videos, film, television and theatre.
+A first class BA (Hons) degree in Performing Arts led Omari to perform for 6 years in the West End and international touring productions of 'Stomp!'.

 Photo: Robin Jade Photography

-BUSINESS & MARKETING MANAGER
+PRODUCER & MARKETING MANAGER